Reading Time: 7 minutes

 Buprenorphine is combined with Narcan to form the drug Suboxone.
 This pill is meant for you if you have already started medication treatment.
 It is not a first-line drug, but your provider may prescribe it eventually.
 It has gained enormous popularity since it can be prescribed in a doctor’s office.

 An indispensable part of rehab for OxyContin addiction is counseling.

 This is a form of talk therapy where you speak either in an individual or group setting.
-If you are having an individual session, your therapist is trained to teach you behavioral skills that will help modify your drug misuse.
+If you are having an individual session, your therapist is trained to teach you behavioral skills that will help modify your drug abuse.
 When you are in a group, you will find that the other participants are extremely helpful.
 Other individuals in the group have gone through similar experiences, and a bond often forms between the participants.
 A peer-to-peer dialogue cements very long relationships.